AppThreat/chennai/README.md

 # chennai

-chennai (chen & ai) is a hybrid AI agent and terminal user interface for exploring source code, dependencies, and binaries across many languages — grounded in real static-analysis data rather than an LLM's guesswork.
-It unifies AppThreat [atom](https://github.com/AppThreat/atom) (Java, Scala, JavaScript, Python, PHP, Ruby, C/C++) with dedicated non-atom backends for Rust ([rusi](https://github.com/cdxgen/cdxgen-plugins-bin/tree/main/thirdparty/rusi)), Go ([golem](https://github.com/cdxgen/cdxgen-plugins-bin)), .NET ([dosai](https://github.com/owasp-dep-scan/dosai)), and compiled binaries / Android APK / iOS IPA ([blint](https://github.com/owasp-dep-scan/blint)) — all behind one keyboard-driven interface for static analysis, data-flow tracing, and AI-assisted code and security review.
+chennai (chen N ai) is a hybrid AI agent and terminal user interface for exploring source code, dependencies, and binaries across many languages backed by real static-analysis.
+It integrates AppThreat [atom](https://github.com/AppThreat/atom) (Java, Scala, JavaScript, Python, PHP, Ruby, C/C++) with dedicated non-atom backends for Rust ([rusi](https://github.com/cdxgen/cdxgen-plugins-bin/tree/main/thirdparty/rusi)), Go ([golem](https://github.com/cdxgen/cdxgen-plugins-bin)), .NET ([dosai](https://github.com/owasp-dep-scan/dosai)), and compiled binaries / Android APK / iOS IPA ([blint](https://github.com/owasp-dep-scan/blint)), all behind one keyboard-driven interface for static analysis, data-flow tracing, and AI-assisted code and security review.
 It is built on top of the [chen](https://github.com/AppThreat/chen) library (Code Hierarchy Exploratory Network).

 Unlike a traditional SAST engine or a generic LLM chatbot, chennai gives you direct access to the underlying analysis data so you can ask arbitrary questions about a program's structure and data flows without leaving the terminal.
 It runs entirely on your machine with no server backend and no data leaving your environment.